edmundito/ags-tween/docs/getting-started.md

 5. Start Delay (optional, in seconds)
 6. Timing (optional: is the first Amount seconds or speed?)

-You can stop all the Tweens applied to an instance using the `StopAllTweens` function.
+You can stop all the Tweens applied to an instance using a `StopTween*` function.
 You can stop it in its current form, set it to the end of the Tween, or reset it back to the start of the Tween.